markhovskiy/music-cluster/README.md

   [![license][license-image]][license-url]
   ![code size][code-size-image]

-a CLI utility for dealing with local music collections
+A CLI utility for dealing with local music collections.

-## Motivation/goals

 It aims to keep `*.mp3` files organized, providing read-only capabilities.
 For altering tags, more powerful tools could be used, e.g. [MusicBrainz Picard](https://picard.musicbrainz.org/).

 ## Status
 *In progress* - you can use it, but it's not distributed as a package yet.

 ## How does it look like?
 ![screenshot](/screenshot.png)

 ## How to run it?
 ```bash
 python list.py [-h] [-t] [-p] [-v] [-d DEPTH] path